AmirulAndalib/ReactSelfbot/README.md

 ## ⚠ Welcome to the "Maintained" version ⚠

-### ⚠ Run from source as bin is currently broken ⚠

 ### Why am I making this open source?
 Because can't stop calling my product a rat, tokenlogger and what else not.